rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/examples/curl-creating-recordset.rst

-.. _curl-create-recordset:
+.. _curl-creating-recordset:

-Create a record set with cURL
+Creating a record set with cURL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following examples show the cURL request for create record set operation: